ecsousa/PSUtils/README.md

 ## Import Module

-To impor PSUtils module, you just have to execute the following command in PowerShell:
+To import PSUtils module, you just have to execute the following command in PowerShell:

     Import-Module <Path to PSUtils folder>